 Microfiber cloths for cleaning your glasses are mandatory.
 Try cleaning with anything else, and you risk scratching the glass.
 You have the option of pairing a cloth with a spray or not.
 But you also have the option of buying pre-moistened microfiber cloths for when you’re on the go.

 Sometimes, your glasses need a little love.
 Things happen.
-Depending on what the damages is, getting your glasses repaired isn’t a huge deal.
+Depending on what the damages are, getting your glasses repaired isn’t a huge deal.

 Small repairs can be done with glasses repair kits.
-These kits are useful for tightening the screws on your hinges, replacing the screws all together, or even giving yourself a new nose pad if you need it.
+These kits are useful for tightening the screws on your hinges, replacing the screws altogether, or even giving yourself a new nose pad if you need it.

 Not going to lie – some people don’t find glasses attractive.
 And that’s okay.
 There are 7 billion other people in the world and one of them will find the glasses you wear as attractive as your sense of humor or your smile.

 But glasses being unattractive these days shouldn’t be an issue.
 There is such a variety of frames, styles, and colors that the glasses adorning your face might as well be an accessory to accentuate your appeal.
-The right glasses on you can crank your allure right up!
+With the right glasses on you can crank your allure right up!